cetric32/data-science-and-machine-learning/README.md

 # data-science-and-machine-learning
-Repository for my data scinece, machine learning and deep learning practice projects
+Repository for my data science, machine learning and deep learning practice projects

+Python libraries such as skit-learn,matplotlib,seaborn,pandas,numpy,tensorflow, keras and theano are covered